ssh352/algotrading-SUM18/README.md

 Importing modules for pyhcharm: https://stackoverflow.com/questions/26069254/importerror-no-module-named-bottle-pycharm

-Use system interpreter instead of virtual env
+Use system interpreter instead of virtual env, messes with the library dependencies